-\Not stated, but there were six subunits of mol.wts.
-24000-135000 from hydroxylapatite as at least four peaks of enzyme activity.
-As seen in Tables 1.1 and 1.2, the glucosyltransferases of S. mutans and S. sanguis have broad pH optima around pH 6.
-The width of the pH optimum curves in itself suggests that there may be several enzymes.
+Not stated, but there were six subunits of mol. wts 24 000-135 000.

 It is only reasonable to suppose that there should be more than one type of glucosyltransferase present, since at least two types of glucan chain (the 'dextran' and 'mutan' types), as well as the branching linkages, are synthesised.
 Schachtele et al. (1977) isolated three glucosyltransferases from S. mutans.
 One synthesised a water-soluble glucan and may be dextransucrase-like.
 The other two synthesised water-insoluble glucans and may be 'mutansucrases'.
 Beeley and Black (1977) found that batch cultures of S. sanguis 804, at constant pH, went through three phases of glucosyltransferase production.
 Enzyme preparations from each phase produced chemically and biochemically distinct glucans.
 The findings from the different techniques used to analyse these glucans were not all mutually consistent.
 However, the results did indicate that enzymes with different activities were produced, and in different proportions in each phase.

-Divalent cations $(Ca^{2+} \text{ and } Mg^{2+})$ do not affect the extracellular glucosyltransferases of S. sanguis (Cybulska & Pakula, 1936b; Carlsson et al., 1969) or S. mutans (Chludzinski et al., 1974; Scales et al., 1975).
+Divalent cations (Ca2+ and Mg2+) do not affect the extracellular glucosyltransferases of S. sanguis (Cybulska & Pakula, 1936b; Carlsson et al., 1969) or S. mutans (Ch1udzinski 1974; Scales et al., 1975).

-Apart from sucrose, various sugars, such as raffinose $[\alpha-D-gal-l, 6-\alpha-D-glc-l, 2-\beta-D-fru]$ , are fructosyl donors for levansucrases (e.g. that of Aerobacter levanicum).
-However, the dextransucrases of L. mesenteroides can use only sucrose as glucosyl donor (Hehre, 1946; Eisenberg & Hestrin, 1963).
-Similarly, the glucosyltransferases of S. sanguis 804 can only use sucrose; maltose, lactose, fructose, melibiose
+Apart from sucrose, various sugars, such as raffinose [α -D-gal-1,6- α -D-glc-1,2- β -D-fru], are fructosyl donors for levansucrases (e.g. that of Aerobacter levanicum).
+However, the dextransucrases of L. mesenteroides can use only sucrose as glucosyl donor (Hehre, 1946; Heisenberg & Hestrin, 1963).
+Similarly, the glucosyltransferases of S. sanguis 804 can only use sucrose; maltose, lactose, fructose, melibiose (α -D-gal-1,6- α -D-glc), galactose, glucose, raffinose, trehalose (D-glc-1,1- α -D-glc), cellobiose (α -D-glc-1,4- β -D-glc) and melezitose (α -D-glc-1,3- β -D-fru-2,1- α -D-glc) produced no polysaccharide in the presence of S.

-$(\alpha-D-gal-1,6-\alpha-D-glc)$ , galactose, glucose, raffinose, trehalose (D-glcl,l-D-glc), cellobiose ( $\beta$ -D-glc-1,4- $\beta$ -D-glc) and melezitose ( $\alpha$ -D-glc-1, 3- $\beta$ -D-fru-2,l- $\alpha$ -D-glc) produced no polysaccharide in the presence of S. sanguis 804 glucosyltransferases (Carlsson et al., 1969).
-With the same enzyme preparations, no glucose or fructose was released with galactose, $\alpha$ -methyl glucoside, lactose, maltose, trehalose, melibiose, cellobiose, melezitose or raffinose (Newbrun & Carlsson, 1969).
-As well as sucrose, the glucosyltransferases of S. mutans can also use leucrose ( $\alpha$ -D-glc-1,5-D-fru), palatinose (isomaltulose; $\alpha$ -D-glc-1,6-Dfru), lactulosucrose ( $\beta$ -D-gal-1,4- $\beta$ -D-fru-2,1- $\alpha$ -D-glc), $\alpha$ -glucosyl fluoride and raffinose as glucosyl donors (Taufel & Taufel, 1970; Hehre & Suzuki, 1966; Genghof & Hehre, 1972; Balliet & Chang, 1974).
+sanguis 804 glucosyltransferases (Carlsson et al., 1969).
+With the same enzyme preparations, no glucose or fructose was released with galactose, α -methyl glucoside, lactose, maltose, trehalose, melibiose, cellobiose, melezitose or raffinose (Newbrun & Carlsson, 1969).
+As well as sucrose, the glucosyltransferases of S. mutans can also use leucrose (α -D-glc-1,5-D-fru), palatinose (isomaltulose; α -D-glc-1,6-D-fru), lactulosucrose (β -D-ga1-1,4- β -D-fru-2,1- α -D-glc), α -glucosyl fluoride and raffinose as glucosyl donors (Taufel & Taufel, 1970; Hehre & Suzuki, 1966; Genghof & Hehre,1972; Balliet & Chang, 1974).

 Studies on potential inhibitors or glucosyl acceptors for the glucosyltransferases are affected by the method used to assay enzyme activity, measuring either glucan synthesis or release of fructose.
 For example, maltose increases the rate of release of fructose by S. sanguis glucosyltransferases (Newbrun & Carlsson, 1969; Klein et al., 1976) but decreases the rate of glucan synthesis by both cell-free (Newbrun et al., 1975) and cell-bound enzyme (Sharma et al., 1974).
 This is because, with low molecular weight acceptors such as maltose and maltotriose, the immediate reaction products are oligosaccharides (Walker, 1972; Newbrun et al., 1974).
-A similar effect is seen with S. mutans (Knuutila & Makinen, 1972; Chludzinski et al., 1976).
+A similar effect is seen with S. mutans (Knuuttila & Mäkinen, 1972; Chludzinski et al., 1976).